1. Children commonly have nightmares due to fears and experiences.

 It’s important to note that all children have nightmares, regardless of their environment.
-Most parents will be concerned about a particular trauma their kid might have experienced, but nightmares can emerge with just telling a scary story (that may not seem frightening to you), going to the mall and your little one seeing a poster of an animal that he finds frightening, or finding a scary item.
+Most parents will be concerned about a particular trauma their kid might have experienced, but nightmares can emerge with just telling a scary story (that may not seem frightening to you), going to the mall and your little one seeing a poster of an animal that they find frightening or finding a scary item.
 Later in the night, these scary stories or objects might find their way into your child’s dreams.
 This happens because children at this age have a hard time separating fantasy from reality, which can lead to fears and, thus, be vented through dreams.

 What can you do to deal with your child’s nightmares?

-After a nightmare, it may be hard to settle your little one back in bed, but it’s important you do it since he needs those few hours of sleep.
-Go to your child when he cries out and provide physical reassurance -you can start by hugging him and rubbing his back until he calms down.
-You should also reassure him that everything is okay by explaining that the dream was just like a movie playing in his head and when he wakes up “the movie turns off”.
+After a nightmare, it may be hard to settle your little one back in bed, but you must do it since they need those few hours of sleep.
+Go to your child when they cry out and provide physical reassurance –you can start by hugging them and rubbing their back until they calm down.
+You should also reassure them that everything is okay by explaining that the dream was just like a movie playing in their head and when they wake up “the movie turns off”.
 You can also ask them about the dream.
-Even though your child won’t be able to explain it in detail -since he is just developing his linguistic skills– talking about it can help him process the event.
-Don’t forget to really listen to your child’s worries –don’t dismiss them!
-Another thing you can try is showing your little one there are no monsters under the bed or in the closet (if that is his fear), or you can even come up with a “happy ending” for the dream the next day.
+Even though your child won’t be able to explain it in detail –since they are just developing their linguistic skills– talking about it can help them process the event.
+Don’t forget to listen to your child’s worries –don’t dismiss them!
+Another thing you can try is showing your little one there are no monsters under the bed or in the closet (if that is their fear), or you can even come up with a “happy ending” for the dream the next day.